HaoranLiao/haoranliao.github.io/_pages/teaching.md

   * Led the research effort in machine learning-based quantum error mitigation.
 Demonstrated that our method outperforms ZNE on small-scale circuits, and scales to classically intractable circuits with lower overhead in a 100-qubit experiment.
 Showed its superiority for variational algorithms such as VQE, and for tomography-like experiments. (arXiv, NeuIPS AI4Science 2023)
   * Pauli channel estimation using entanglement-assisted benchmarking.
 Studied error characterization methods.
-Developed e.g., the codebase to perform randomized compiling (single-Clifford twirling) for ECR gates.
+Developed e.g., the codebase to perform randomized compiling (single-Clifford twirling) for ECR gates. (arXiv)
   * Researched extensively and enabled methods to suppress crosstalks by staggered dynamical decoupling and context-aware compilation absorbing ZZ crosstalk into the Hamiltonian in many-body physics simulations.
 (ISCA 2024)

 [//]: # (  e.g., crosstalk absorption)